Gokay1904/Gokay1904/README.md

 🔸Python impressed me with its many advantages

-🔸So far, I have worked in libraries such as:
+🔸So far, I have worked in libraries like:

 🚩Pandas,